Freeseer/freeseer/docs/source/contribute/developers/testing.rst

 Structure of Test Directory
 ---------------------------

-As of Python 2.7, `unittest` supports (recursive) test module discovery.
-All test modules should exist somewhere inside ``src/freeseer/tests/`` so that the test suite can find them.
+All of Freeseer's tests exist in ``src/freeseer/tests/``.
 Since Freeseer is well organized into modules, we'd like to mirror this setup in the test folder.
-This means that if your code is located in src/freeseer/framework/core.py then your test code should be found in src/test/framework/test_core.py (more about file naming conventions later).
-We do this for logical ordering: it tells us that test modules in src/freeseer/test/folder_name are for testing modules in src/freeseer/folder_name.
+This means that if your code is located in ``src/freeseer/framework/core.py`` then your test code should be found in ``src/freeseer/tests/framework/test_core.py`` (more about file naming conventions later).
+We do this for logical ordering: it tells us that test modules in ``src/freeseer/tests/folder_name`` are for testing modules in ``src/freeseer/folder_name``.

-If you are creating a new folder in src/freeseer/test/\*, ensure that your folder contains a __init__.py such that your test module can be imported by unittest during discovery.
+If you are creating a new folder in ``src/freeseer/tests/``, ensure that your folder contains a ``__init__.py`` such that your test module can be imported.

 Adding/Editing a test module